luketurnbull/article-creator/README.md

 - [x] Incremental Static Regeneration (ISR) for the Home Page
 - [x] Server-Side Rendering (SSR) for the Article View Page
 - [x] Minutes read logic
-- [ ] Add a seed script to populate the database with several users and articles
-- [ ] Documentation - Steps to set up the application.
+- [x] Documentation - Steps to set up the application.
-- [ ] Documentation - How to run the application locally.
+- [x] Documentation - How to run the application locally.
 - [x] Documentation - Explanation of where SSR and ISR are implemented and why.
-- [ ] API documentation.
+- [x] API documentation.
-- [ ] Add broadsheet user to GitHub repo for review (broadsheet-dev)
+- [x] Add broadsheet user to GitHub repo for review (broadsheet-dev)
-- [ ] Email Broadsheet for review
+- [x] Email Broadsheet for review

 ## Would be nice